 The annual Park to Port Bike Ride, a 20-mile round-trip, takes cyclists on the Brays Bayou trail from Hermann Park to the Port of Houston providing a unique perspective on our city.
 Riders enjoy a turn-around party at the ride's half-way point sponsored by Port Houston before returning to Hermann Park for a fun post-ride celebration including music, food, and more.

-The next Park to Port Bike Ride will be held on October 6, 2018.
 To learn more about the Park to Port Bike Ride, click here.

 Run in the Park